 music onboard.
 For those who prefer to drive, see our articles on

-driving north from Phoenix to the Grand Canyon or driving from Las Vegas
+driving north from Phoenix to the Grand Canyon or driving from Las

 to the Grand Canyon.